The Andrew Neil Show (2022 TV programme)

-The Andrew Neil Show is a political programme presented by Andrew Neil.
-It is broadcast on Channel 4 every Sunday evening.
-It was launched on 8 May 2022, returned for a second series on 25 September 2022, and returned for a third series on 29 January 2023.
+The Andrew Neil Show was a political programme presented by Andrew Neil.
+It was broadcast on Channel 4 on Sunday evenings for three series between 2022 and 2023.

 Background

 Neil's BBC political programme The Andrew Neil Show came off-air during the COVID-19 pandemic on 11 March 2020 and was then cancelled as a result of budget cuts at the BBC.
 Following his departure from the BBC, Neil became founding chairman of GB News and a presenter on the channel, but resigned amid controversy in September 2021.

 In January 2022, it was reported that Neil was in talks with Channel 4 about presenting a weekly politics show to be launched later in 2022.
 On 21 February, Channel 4 announced that Neil would host a show beginning in May, which would also be accompanied by a weekly podcast.

+On 1 July 2023, Channel 4 announced that they axed The Andrew Neil Show amid content cuts.

 Format

-The Andrew Neil Show airs at 6 pm on Sundays.
+The Andrew Neil Show aired at 6 pm on Sundays.
 The show was extended to 45 minutes on 25 September 2022, and George Osborne and Ed Balls became regular commentators.